NEPHROLOGY DIALYSIS TRANSPLANTATION, vol.35, no.12, pp.2083-2095, 2020 (SCI-Expanded)

 NEPHROLOGY DIALYSIS TRANSPLANTATION

-Science Citation Index Expanded, Scopus, Academic Search Premier, BIOSIS, CAB Abstracts, EMBASE, MEDLINE, Veterinary Science Database
+Science Citation Index Expanded (SCI-EXPANDED), Scopus, Academic Search Premier, BIOSIS, CAB Abstracts, EMBASE, MEDLINE, Veterinary Science Database

-COVID-19, haemodialysis, kidney disease, mortality, renal transplantation, REPLACEMENT, POPULATION, RISK
+COVID-19, haemodialysis, kidney disease, mortality, renal transplantation, REPLACEMENT, POPULATION, OUTCOMES, RISK

 Background.
 Chronic kidney disease (CKD) and immunosuppression, such as in renal transplantation (RT), stand as one of the established potential risk factors for severe coronavirus disease 2019 (COVID-19).
 Case morbidity and mortality rates for any type of infection have always been much higher in CKD, haemodialysis (HD) and RT patients than in the general population.
 A large study comparing COVID-19 outcome in moderate to advanced CKD (Stages 3-5), HD and RT patients with a control group of patients is still lacking.